stefan-kolb/nucleus/README.md

 406: API vendor or version not found
 422: Unprocessable Entity due to invalid parameters
 500: Internal processing error
+501: Not implemented, adapter does not provide this feature
 ```

 All errors are returned in a common schema: